What are the best negotiation techniques that get you the lowest price on the market?

 Talk less, listen more

 Now, you’re ready and happy to go to negotiate.
 You already know your lines, and you’re 100% sure that you will succeed.
 But before going to talk to the seller, remember this: Ask open-ended questions as opposed to ones that might result in a quick affirmative or negative answer.
+Your goal is to gather information.
+The more you know about the seller’s situation, the better you can tailor your offer.
+Don’t dominate the conversation; guide it.

 Timing